NixOS/nixos-hardware/microsoft/surface/README.md

 ### IPTS

+IPTS is used on most of the Surface range, except for Surface Go and Surface Laptop 3 (AMD version).

-The firmware files from the [surface-ipts-firmware repo](https://github.com/linux-surface/surface-ipts-firmware.git) are needed to properly use the touchscreen device.
+The firmware files from the [surface-ipts-firmware repo](https://github.com/linux-surface/surface-ipts-firmware.git) are only needed on kernel 4.19.

-On kernel 5.4 or newer you may also need the user-space `iptsd` daemon.
+On kernel 5.4 or newer you may also need the user-space `iptsd` daemon (below).

 ### WiFi